9 Earth Hour Activities to Enjoy in the dark This Year

 3. Read a Book

-Turn all your electronic devices off, light some candles and read a book!
+Turn all your electronic devices off, light candles and read a book!

-Honestly, reading a good book is one of my favourite things to do so if I'm not around the fire pit this will be the activity that I choose.
+Reading a good book is one of my favourite things to do, so if I’m not around the fire pit, this will be the activity I choose.

 4. Reflection/ Meditation

 Earth Hour is also a time for introspection.
-Take some quiet candle lit moments to reflect on your own impact on the planet and think about ways you can reduce your carbon footprint in your daily life.
+Take some quiet candle-lit moments to reflect on your impact on the planet and think about ways you can reduce your carbon footprint in your daily life.

 Consider meditating on your connection to nature and the Earth.